software-mansion/react-native-gesture-handler/README.md

  - `onSwipeableRightOpen` – method that is called when right action panel gets open.
  - `onSwipeableOpen` – method that is called when action panel gets open (either right or left).
  - `onSwipeableClose` – method that is called when action panel is closed.
- - `onSwipeableLeftStartOpen` – method that is called when left action panel starts getting open.
+ - `onSwipeableLeftWillOpen` – method that is called when left action panel starts getting open.
- - `onSwipeableRightStartOpen` – method that is called when right action panel starts getting open.
+ - `onSwipeableRightWillOpen` – method that is called when right action panel starts getting open.
- - `onSwipeableStartOpen` – method that is called when action panel starts getting open (either right or left).
+ - `onSwipeableWillOpen` – method that is called when action panel starts getting open (either right or left).
- - `onSwipeableStartClose` – method that is called when action panel is starting getting closed.
+ - `onSwipeableWillClose` – method that is called when action panel is starting getting closed.
  - `renderLeftActions` – method that is expected to return an action panel that is going to be revealed from the left side when user swipes right.
  - `renderRightActions` – method that is expected to return an action panel that is going to be revealed from the right side when user swipes left.